vrurg/vrurg.github.io/_arfb-publication/01-introduction.md

 And as I don't want to get people bored from the start, this is perhaps the best moment to call it a day.
 Buckle up and let's drive!

+# One More Thing

+Use the [documentation](https://docs.raku.org/), Luke!
+Because it is and will always be The Power.
+But as no Power can be ubiquitous there're is always a story to tell!